CS++ Cohort Program

 More details about the BECS workshop will be communicated during and after the interview.

-Because of the increased time commitment and expectation that CS++ students will go above and beyond in their academic pursuits, students accepted into CS++ are eligible for a scholarship.
-This is a need-based scholarship (available to students who have unmet financial need according to FAFSA) of up to $10K total over 5 semesters.
-The scholarship is distributed as a maximum of $2K per semester starting the first semester in the program.
-As long as students maintain good standing with CS++, they remain eligible for this scholarship.
+Because of the increased time commitment and expectation that CS++ students will go above and beyond in their academic pursuits, students accepted into CS++ are eligible for a financial assistance (This is contingent on funding availability).
+As long as students maintain good standing with CS++, the assitance is distributed based on the completion of the following:

 Learn more about CTI